MJoergen/nexys4ddr/dyoc/ep2_-_Binary_Digits/README.md

 lines 18-25 in vga.xdc.
 Additionally, we have to add the signals to the top level entity declaration in line 9 of vga.vhd.

+## Timing
+Some words on the timing of the synchronization and colour signals.
+It is important that the timing specification in the VESA standard is followed.
+In our implementation both the synchronization signals and the colour signals are derived from (i.e. functions of) the pixel counters.
+So in lines 95-119 of vga.vhd the synchronization signals are driven in a clocked process.
+This means that the synchronization signals are delayed one clock cycle compared to the pixel counters.
+However, the same applies to the colour signals driven in lines 128-156 of digits.vhd.
+Here too, the signals are delayed one clock cycle.
+All-in-all, since both the synchronization signals and the colour signals are delayed the same amount, they will be mutually consistent.

+Later, we'll add more clock cycle delays in the colour generation, and we must therefore ensure the same amount of delay in the synchronization signals.

+I highly encourage you to play around with the delay of either the synchronization signals or the colour signals to see what happens.

 ## Learnings:
 Values assigned in a process are only stored at the end of the process.
 Sequential calculations must be performed in parallel, e.g. by using separate